swarch-2f-rootly/2f/Prototype_3/Web Application Firewall/README.md

 2. **Continuous bursts** of HTTP requests using alternating GET/POST methods with realistic headers and JSON payloads.
 3. **Sustained connection holding (“low & slow”)** to exhaust worker pools and keep threads occupied.

-### 4. Environment
+## 4. Environment

-The system operates under normal conditions, but we contrast two configurations:
+### Pre-Mitigation (Pre-WAF)

-#### Pre-Mitigation (Pre-WAF)
+- Reverse proxy exposes the API Gateway directly.

-- Basic reverse proxy exposes the API Gateway directly.
+- No deep inspection or adaptive throttling.
-- No deep inspection or centralized throttling.
+- Logs scattered across services.
-- Metrics and logs scattered across services, making correlation difficult.
+- Gateway capacity is the only protection.

-- Burst handling relies solely on the gateway’s processing capacity.
+### Post-Mitigation (Post-WAF)

-#### Post-Mitigation (Post-WAF)
+- `rootly-waf` positioned **in front of** the reverse proxy.

-- `rootly-waf` positioned in front of the gateway with CRS + custom rules.
+- Request inspection using CRS + custom rules.
-- Dynamic rate limiting per IP, route, and payload size.
+- Dynamic rate limiting by IP, route, or payload size.
-- Structured logging and unified metrics (blocked requests, anomaly scores).
+- Structured logs and unified metrics.

 ### 5. Expected Response